jeftegoes/AwsOverview/Developer Tools/AWS CodeDeploy.md

 ## 4.3.
 List of lifecycle event hooks

-- `BeforeInstall` - You can use this deployment lifecycle event for preinstall tasks, such as decrypting files and creating a backup of the current version.
+- `BeforeInstall` - We can use this deployment lifecycle event for preinstall tasks, such as decrypting files and creating a backup of the current version.
 - `Install` - During this deployment lifecycle event, the CodeDeploy agent copies the revision files from the temporary location to the final destination folder.
   - **This event is reserved for the CodeDeploy agent and cannot be used to run scripts.**
-- `AfterInstall` - You can use this deployment lifecycle event for tasks such as configuring your application or changing file permissions.
+- `AfterInstall` - We can use this deployment lifecycle event for tasks such as configuring your application or changing file permissions.
 - `AfterAllowTestTraffic` - Use to run tasks after the test listener serves traffic to the replacement task set.
   - **The results of a hook function at this point can trigger a rollback.**
-- `ApplicationStart` - You typically use this deployment lifecycle event to restart services that were stopped during ApplicationStop.
+- `ApplicationStart` - We typically use this deployment lifecycle event to restart services that were stopped during ApplicationStop.
 - `ValidateService` - This is the last deployment lifecycle event.
-It is used to verify the deployment was completed successfully.
+  - It is used to verify the deployment was completed successfully.
-- `BeforeBlockTraffic` - You can use this deployment lifecycle event to run tasks on instances before they are deregistered from a load balancer.
+- `BeforeBlockTraffic` - We can use this deployment lifecycle event to run tasks on instances before they are deregistered from a load balancer.
 - `BlockTraffic` - During this deployment lifecycle event, internet traffic is blocked from accessing instances that are currently serving traffic.
-This event is reserved for the CodeDeploy agent and cannot be used to run scripts.
+  - **This event is reserved for the CodeDeploy agent and cannot be used to run scripts.**
-- `AfterBlockTraffic` - You can use this deployment lifecycle event to run tasks on instances after they are deregistered from a load balancer.
+- `AfterBlockTraffic` - We can use this deployment lifecycle event to run tasks on instances after they are deregistered from a load balancer.
-- `BeforeAllowTraffic` - You can use this deployment lifecycle event to run tasks on instances before they are registered with a load balancer.
+- `BeforeAllowTraffic` - We can use this deployment lifecycle event to run tasks on instances before they are registered with a load balancer.
 - `AllowTraffic` - During this deployment lifecycle event, internet traffic is allowed to access instances after a deployment.
-This event is reserved for the CodeDeploy agent and cannot be used to run scripts.
+  - **This event is reserved for the CodeDeploy agent and cannot be used to run scripts.**
-- `AfterAllowTraffic` - You can use this deployment lifecycle event to run tasks on instances after they are registered with a load balancer.
+- `AfterAllowTraffic` - We can use this deployment lifecycle event to run tasks on instances after they are registered with a load balancer.

 # 5. EC2/On-premises Platform